Oakridge Park (Vancouver) — Buyer + Investor Research Guide

 Oakridge Park's density was negotiated through the City of Vancouver's Cambie Corridor Plan (Phase 3) and the project-specific Oakridge Special Plan, approved by Council in 2014–2016 — pre-dating the Province's 2023 transit-oriented-areas legislation.
 The master plan's density was already locked in before Bill 47 took effect.
 Bill 47 still matters for surrounding properties: the Oakridge–41st Avenue station is a Tier 1 TOA station — the strictest provincial floor, with mandatory minimum density entitlements at 200m / 400m / 800m radii.
 Every parcel inside those radii now carries an expanded density floor the City cannot reject below.
 For investors evaluating South Cambie / Oakridge / Marpole-north / Riley Park parcels neighbouring the site, the Bill 47 entitlement is part of the underwriting picture — see the Bill 47 TOD guide.

-Strata fees + NEU + amenity allocation — the honest version
+Strata fees + NEU + amenity allocation — what actually differs

 Strata fees on Oakridge Park reflect a more complex cost structure than a typical 200-unit standalone Vancouver concrete tower.
 Three line items materially differ: